and1can/inspector/CONTRIBUTING.md

 - `npm run build:server` - Build Hono backend
 - `npm run build:sdk` - Build MCP SDK wrapper

+### Deploy MCPJam

+To deploy MCPJam to a new version:

+1. Change the version in `package.json` to the next version.
+Commit and merge it to `main`.
+2. Run `git tag v1.2.3` with the correct version
+3. Run `git push origin v1.2.3`.
+This will kick off a GitHub action to deploy to npm and the electron desktop apps.

 ## Code Style

 We use [Prettier](https://prettier.io/) to maintain a consistent code style.
 Before you commit your changes, please format your code by running: